 He’s single.
 His family lives far away.

 He started to wonder how many others were quietly going through the same thing.
-He was surprised to learn that it was more than you’d think, and not just in acute moments of need like surgery.
+He was surprised to learn it was more than he thought, and not just in acute moments of need like surgery.

-It’s a question that’s become more and more pressing as, across the U.S. and Europe, close friendships are in decline.
-Social disconnection has now been labeled a public health crisis, with 20–34 percent of older adults in Europe and 25–29 percent in the U.S. reporting persistent loneliness (Peter J Na., et al.).
-Disconnection isn’t just personal–it’s global.
+It’s a question that’s become increasingly pressing as close friendships decline across the US and Europe.
+Social disconnection has now been labeled a public health crisis, with 20 to 34 percent of older adults in Europe and 25 to 29 percent in the US reporting persistent loneliness.
+Disconnection isn’t just personal—it’s global.
 And it’s only getting worse, because cultivating care and community doesn’t just happen automatically.
-It requires directed effort.
-Real investment and labor.
+It requires directed effort, real investment, and emotional labor.

 When this labor goes unsupported or unrecognized, it doesn’t scale, leaving more people like Damien to fall through the cracks.

-So at IDEO we asked: what if we could leverage AI to help carry this heavy weight of cultivating social infrastructure that’s so often placed on a single exhausted friend, parent, or partner?
+At IDEO, we asked: What if we could leverage AI to help shoulder the burden of cultivating social infrastructure that is often placed on a single, exhausted friend, parent, or partner?

 What could that look like for Damien?